apacheignite/documentation/marshalling/binary-marshaller.md

 }
 [/block]
 ##BinaryFieldIdentityResolver
 A resolver that hashes and compares only values of specified fields - much like IDE generated `equals` and `hashCode` do.
 With this resolver, fields traversal order is determined by configuration, hence it's more stable and predictable than the previous one.
 Its disadvantage is necessity to configure its fields list, while `BinaryArrayIdentityResolver` does not require any configuration at all.
+Configuration example is shown in the next section.
 [block:api-header]
 {
   "type": "basic",